pnlbwh/multi-shell-dMRIharmonization/aws/README.md

 ```sh
 python automate_template_pipeline.py --config config.ini
 ```

+The config file can be named anything, and be located anywhere, as long as you specify the path to the config file when running the script. default is `config.ini` in the same directory as the script.

 The automated pipeline also logs important events to a log file named pipeline.log.
 This log file contains both successful events and any errors that might occur.